California law affords certain rights and benefits to surviving spouses (sometimes called widow’s rights) including:

 Surviving Spouse Rights – Decedent Survived By One Descendant

-If the Decedent was survived by a spouse and one descendant or issue of the deceased descendant, then the surviving spouse will inherit decent’s 1/2 of community property assets and 1/2 of the decedent’s separate property.
+If the Decedent was survived by a spouse and one descendant or issue of the deceased descendant, then the surviving spouse will inherit 1/2 of the decedent’s separate property.
 Decedent’s child or issue of the child will inherit the remaining 1/2 of the separate property.

 Surviving Spouse Rights – Decedent Survived By Parents, No Children Or Siblings

 Under California law, if the decedent is survived by a spouse and decedent’s parents, but no children or siblings, then the parents will inherit some of Decedent’s separate property.
-The surviving spouse is entitled to all of the community property and 1/2 of decedent’s separate property.
+The surviving spouse is entitled to 1/2 of decedent’s separate property.
 Decedent’s parents will inherit the remaining 1/2 of the separate property.

 Surviving Spouse Rights – Decedent Survived by Multiple Children or Issue of Deceased Children